MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Service customer

-The entity that a service is being performed for is the *service customer* or *service account*.
+The entity that a service is performed for is the *service customer* or *service account*.
 It's typically the company that is financially responsible.
 In Dynamics 365 Field Service, you specify the service customer in the **Billing Account** field.

 ### Service location

-In field service scenarios where frontline workers travel to perform service work, the service location defines that location.
-A service customer can have many different service locations.
-In Dynamics 365 Field Service, you specify the location in the **Service Location** field.
+In field service scenarios where frontline workers travel to perform service work, the service location defines the location where the work is performed.
+A service customer can have many service locations.
+In Dynamics 365 Field Service, you specify the service location in the **Service Location** field.

 ### Service resource

-In Dynamics 365 Field Service, a service resource is a person or equipment that can be scheduled to carry out or be used in the service delivery process.
+In Dynamics 365 Field Service, a service resource is a person who can be scheduled to perform the service delivery process, or equipment that can be used in that process.

-In Dynamics 365 Business Central, the term covers the people that provide the service, while the term *service item* covers the items that can be serviced.
-Dynamics 365 Supply Chain Management, the term *service object* covers the items that can be serviced.
+In Dynamics 365 Business Central, the term *service resource* covers the people who provide the service, whereas the term *service item* covers the items that can be serviced.
+In Dynamics 365 Supply Chain Management, the term *service object* covers the items that can be serviced.

 ### Shipment